mystichealerstories.com

 A mystical journey into history, legends, struggle and survival in the New World

 She was a young Yoruba healer and just like Anah-ní, she was a rebel and a warrior.
 She escapes when her slave master is engaged in a battle with the rebel natives and heads to the mountains along with a small band of slaves to seek refuge.
 There she meets Anah-ní and her band of mountain rebels and this marks the first time Anah-ní sees a black person.
+That encounter is the stuff of legend!

 Modern researchers have been making new discoveries in the many mountain caves of Puerto Rico.
 The larger cave systems are well known, but there are many smaller caves hidden in the mountains known only to the locals and most of them have never been explored and studied by qualified researchers.
 We have included excerpts from an article written by Tom Metcalfe below, Livescience.com, published November 01, 2023.

 Tom Metcalfe is a freelance journalist and regular Livescience.com contributor who is based in London, United Kingdom.
-Tom writes mainly about science, space, archeology, the Earth and the oceans.
+Tom writes mainly about science, space, archeology, the earth and the oceans.
 He has also written for the BBC, NBC News, National Geographic, Scientific American, Air & Space, and many others.

 The photo included below, depicts cave art of what looks like a lion with a luscious mane, drawn deep in a cave in the mountains of the island of Puerto Rico.
 New research suggests that it may have been created by a runaway African slave.
 “We have an image that looks like a lion — but in Puerto Rico, we don’t have lions,” project researcher Angel Acosta-Colón, an adjunct professor of geophysics at the University of Puerto Rico at Arecibo and an expert on the island’s caves, said in a statement that “the drawing may have been made by someone who’d seen one in Africa before they were enslaved and taken to the island by the Spanish.”
 Acosta-Colón and Reniel Rodríguez Ramos; two archeologists at the University of Puerto Rico in Utuado, have radiocarbon-dated some of the drawings in Puerto Rico’s caves, to more than 2,000 years old.
 This particular drawing was dated to around A.D.
 1500, putting it roughly at the time of the Spanish colonization and the introduction of slaves to the island.
 Although circumstantial evidence, this finding lends credence to the legend of Abenia, the runaway slave who heads to the central mountains of an island known today as Puerto Rico and there meets Anah-ni, “The Spirit of the Forest.”